stijn-dejongh/lovecraft_public_domain/raw_converts/dq.md

 peak, that mountain had spoken with fire and roared with the voices of the inner thunders.
 Now it towered all silent and sinister, bearing on the hidden side that secret titan image whereof rumour told.
-And there were caves in that mountain, which might be empty and alone with elder darkness, or might&mdash;if legend spoke truly&mdash;hold horrors of a form not to be surmised.
+And there were caves in that mountain, which might be empty and alone with elder darkness, or might--if legend spoke truly--hold horrors of a form not to be surmised.

   The ground sloped upward to the foot of Ngranek, thinly covered with scrub oaks and ash trees, and strown with bits of rock, lava, and ancient cinder.
-There were the charred embers of many camps, where the lava-gatherers were wont to stop, and several rude altars which they had built either to propitiate the Great Ones or to ward off what they dreamed of in Ngranek&rsquo;s high passes and labyrinthine caves.
+There were the charred embers of many camps, where the lava-gatherers were wont to stop, and several rude altars which they had built either to propitiate the Great Ones or to ward off what they dreamed of in Ngranek's high passes and labyrinthine caves.
 At evening Carter reached the farthermost pile of embers and camped for the night, tethering his zebra to a sapling and wrapping himself well in his blanket before going to sleep.
 And all through the night a voonith howled distantly from the